thomas-fossati/draft-psa-token/draft-tschofenig-rats-psa-token.md

 and can be used by operating system libraries and applications.
 Various APIs have been developed by Arm as part of the Platform Security Architecture
 {{PSA}} framework.
-This document focuses on the output provided by PSA's Initial Attestation API.
+This document focuses on the output provided by PSA's Initial Attestation API {{PSA-API}}.
 Since the tokens are also consumed by services outside the device, there is an actual need to ensure interoperability.
 Interoperability needs are addressed here by describing the exact syntax and semantics of the attestation claims, and defining the way these claims are